-(e) If a victim who is entitled to restitution does not make a claim for payment before the fifth anniversary of the date the department receives the initial restitution payment or if, after the victim makes a claim for payment, the department is unable to locate the victim for a period of five years after the date the department last made a payment to the victim, any unclaimed restitution payments being held by the department for payment to the victim are presumed abandoned.
-The department shall report and deliver to the comptroller all unclaimed restitution payments presumed abandoned under this section in the manner provided by Chapter 77, Property Code.
+ment] is unable to locate the victim for a period of five years after the date the clerk [department] last made a payment to the victim, any unclaimed restitution payments being held by the clerk [department] for payment to the victim are presumed abandoned.
+The clerk of the court [department] shall report and deliver to the comptroller all unclaimed restitution payments presumed abandoned under this section in the manner provided by Chapter 77, Property Code.

-(f) If on March 1 a department is not holding unclaimed restitution payments that are presumed abandoned under this section, the department shall file a property report under Section 77.051, Property Code, that certifies that the department is not holding any unclaimed restitution payments that are presumed abandoned under this section.
+(f) If on March 1 a clerk of the court [department] is not holding unclaimed restitution payments that are presumed abandoned under this section, the clerk [department] shall file a property report under Section 77.051, Property Code, that certifies that the clerk [department] is not holding any unclaimed restitution payments that are presumed abandoned under this section.